-Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member retires directly from short-term or long-term disability.
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
-The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) Cost-of-Living Adjustment (COLA) in Retirement (Continued) following one full calendar year (January 1 to December 31) under any of the following circumstances: • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. • The member retires on disability. • The member retires directly from short-term or long-term disability. • The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit. • The COLA will go into effect on July 1 following one full calendar Exceptions to COLA Effective Dates: Same as Plan 1.
 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.
-Same as Plan 1 and Plan 2.
-PLAN 1 Cost-of-Living Adjustment (COLA) in Retirement (Continued) PLAN 2 Cost-of-Living Adjustment (COLA) in Retirement (Continued) HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Continued) begins.
-Disability Coverage Disability Coverage Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
-The member retires on disability.
-The member retires directly from short-term or long-term disability.
-The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
-The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) Dates: Dates: Disability Coverage considered for disability (including Plan 1 and Plan 2 Members who are eligible to be Eligible political subdivis disability, the service, regardless of when it an was earned, granted.
+Disability Coverage Members who are eligible to be considered for disability Disability Coverage Eligible political subdivi (including Plan 1 and Plan 2 and retire disability, the service, regardless of when it an was earned, purchased granted.